drhsqlite/fossil-mirror/www/server/windows/service.md

 start, stop, and delete the service.
 For all available options, please execute `fossil help winsrv` on a windows install of Fossil.

-If you wish to server a directory of repositories, the `fossil winsrv` command requires a slightly different set of options vs. `fossil server`:
+If you wish to serve a directory of repositories, the `fossil winsrv` command requires a slightly different set of options vs. `fossil server`:

 ```